-You enlisted in the Marine Corps and began a period of active duty on 7 September 1971.
 Unfortunately, the documents pertinent to your administrative separation are not in your official military personnel file (OMPF).
+Specifically, your letter dated 13 May 1996 requesting for separation under other than honorable conditions in lieu of trial by court-martial and the separation authority's decision document.
 Notwithstanding, the Board relies on a presumption of regularity to support the official actions of public officers and, in the absence of substantial evidence to the contrary (as is the case at present), will presume that they have properly discharged their official duties.

-Based on the information contained on your Certificate of Release or Discharge from Active Duty (DD Form 214), it appears that you submitted a voluntary written request for an other than honorable (OTH) discharge for separation for the good of the service in lieu of trial by court-martial.
+Based on the information contained on your Certificate of Release or Discharge from Active Duty (DD Form 214), it appears that you submitted a voluntary written request for an OTH discharge for separation in lieu of trial by court-martial.
 In the absence of evidence to contrary, it is presumed that prior to submitting this voluntary discharge request, you would have conferred with a qualified military lawyer, you would have been advised of your rights and warned of the probable adverse consequences of accepting such a discharge.
-As part of this discharge request, you would have acknowledged that your characterization of service upon discharge would be other than honorable (OTH).
-On 30 August 1974, your commanding officer recommended that your request for separation for the good of the service in lieu of trial by court-martial be approved.
-On 13 September 1974, the staff judge advocate (SJA) reviewed your request and noted that you were being charged with Violation of the Uniform Code of Military Justice (UCMJ), Article 134, wrongful possession of marijuana.
-The SJA also noted that you had consulted with lawyer counsel and certified, in writing, your understanding of the possible consequences of your request.
-The SJA found the proceedings sufficient in law and fact and recommended that your request be approved.
-On 17 September 1974, the separation authority granted your request and directed your discharge.
-On 27 September 1974, you were discharged from the Marine Corps with an OTH characterization of service.
+As part of this discharge request, you would have acknowledged that your characterization of service upon discharge would be an OTH.
+On 3 July 1996, you were discharged from the Navy with an OTH characterization of service by reason of in lieu of trial by court-martial.